-Additionally, after performing a TNSR update and updating the configuration, administrators may wish to perform a reboot of the router to ensure it starts up correctly with the expected configuration.
+After performing a TNSR update and updating the configuration, administrators may wish to perform a reboot of the router to ensure it starts up correctly with the expected configuration.

-Though not every TNSR update will require a reboot, the best practice is to test that the router performs as expected at startup during an upgrade maintenance window.
+This practice ensurs that the router performs as expected at startup during an upgrade maintenance window.

-8.9.6 Update Troubleshooting
+8.7.8 Update Troubleshooting